hguo/vortexfinder2/README.md

 ## Introduction ##

-*vortexfinder2* provides Tools to analyze and visualize vorticies in time-dependent Ginzburg-Landau (TDGL) superconductor simulation data.
+*vortexfinder2* provides tools to analyze and visualize vorticies in time-dependent Ginzburg-Landau (TDGL) superconductor simulation data.
 Output data from two simulation models are supported, namely GLGPU and Condor2.
 GLGPU and Condor2 are based on structured grid and unstructured grid, respectively.